First-passage properties of the jump process with a drift. The general case: Introduction

 Beyond the decay rates of the survival probabilities, we obtain exact asymptotic expansions for several quantities as $X_0\to0$ and $X_0\to\infty$.
 For the \textit{absorption regime}, we derive expansions for the mean and variance of both $\tau$ and $n$.
 For the \textit{survival regime}, we characterize the asymptotic behavior of the infinite-time survival probability.
 At the \textit{critical point}, we establish the algebraic decay and derive asymptotic expansions for the amplitudes of the power-law behavior.

+{ As a continuation of \cite{BM-25}, this paper yields results of similar structure, making the differences worth emphasizing explicitly.
+The key novelty is that we treat general inter-arrival and jump distributions where the defining integrals cannot be evaluated explicitly.
+Consequently, the asymptotic analysis is significantly more involved and requires fundamentally different methodology.
+Regarding the similarity of the results, this is itself a central contribution of this work: we demonstrate that the regime trichotomy (survival, absorption, critical) holds across all light-tailed distributions with smooth densities.
+While regime boundaries and decay rates depend on $p(t)$ and $q(M)$, the qualitative structure is universal, revealing the two exactly solvable cases to be exemplars of general behavior rather than artifacts of Poisson arrivals.

-The paper is organized as follows: In Section~\ref{sec:model and results} we define the model more formally and recall the representation for the triple Laplace transform (with respect to $\tau$, $n$ and $X_0$) of the joint probability distribution of $\tau$ and $n$ obtained in \cite{BM-25}.
-In Section~\ref{sec:Analytic structure in lambda-plane} we study the properties of this transform in the $\lambda$-plane ($\lambda$ being the Laplace dual of $X_0$) and perform analytic continuation.
-Sections \ref{sec:Survival probability Sinfty}, \ref{sec:Survival probability SnX0} and \ref{sec:Survival probability StX0} analyze the asymptotic behavior of the survival probabilities: at infinite time, up to the $n$-th jump and up to time $\tau$, respectively.
-Section \ref{sec:moments} concerns the asymptotic expansions of the means and variances of $\tau$ and $n$ in the absorption regime.
+The paper is organized as follows: In Section~\ref{sec:model and results}, we formally define the model and recall from \cite{BM-25} the representation for the triple Laplace transform (with respect to $\tau$, $n$, and $X_0$) of the joint probability distribution of the first-passage observables $\tau$ and $n$.
+Then we briefly summarize the main results derived in this paper.
+Section~\ref{sec:example_of_continuation} presents a detailed analysis of a toy example through which we illustrate the analytic continuation techniques used throughout the paper.
+In Section~\ref{sec:Analytic structure in lambda-plane}, we study the properties of the Laplace transform in the $\lambda$-plane ($\lambda$ being the Laplace dual of $X_0$) and perform analytic continuation.
+Sections \ref{sec:Survival probability Sinfty}, \ref{sec:Survival probability SnX0}, and \ref{sec:Survival probability StX0} analyze the asymptotic behavior of the survival probabilities: at infinite time, up to the $n$-th jump, and up to time $\tau$, respectively.
+Section \ref{sec:moments} concerns the asymptotic expansions of the means and the variances of $\tau$ and $n$ in the absorption regime.
 Finally, we conclude in Section~\ref{sec:conclusion}.